versatiles-org/versatiles-documentation/basics/compendium.md

 ## Folder: `/assets/sprites/`

-- All map sprites should be stored in the `/assets/sprites/` directory.
+- All map sprites, that are used by multiple map styles, should be stored in the `/assets/sprites/` directory.
 - Each sprite should be contained in its own subdirectory: `/assets/sprites/{sprite_id}/`.
 - The metadata for each sprite is defined in JSON format following the [sprite source specification](https://maplibre.org/maplibre-style-spec/sprite/#sprite-source-format) and should be served as `/assets/sprites/{sprite_id}/sprite.json`.
 - Sprite IDs (`{sprite_id}`) should be OS/UNIX/URL safe, using only lowercase letters, digits, and underscores.